Koolen-de Vries Syndrome

 What is Koolen de Vries syndrome?

-Koolen de Vries Sydrome (KdVS) occurs when there is a variation on chromosome 17.
-This is caused by either a KANSL1 gene mutation or a microdeletion of 17q21.31 (which includes the KANSL1 gene).
+Koolen-de Vries Syndrome (KdVS) occurs when there is a variation on chromosome 17.
+This is caused by either a KANSL1 gene variant or a deletion of 17q21.31 (which includes the KANSL1 gene).
 This particular gene is used to help regulate how genes are expressed and is found in most tissues within the body, therefore has an important role in development.1

-Our team are currently studying speech and language abilities in children with KdVS.
-Please contact the firstname.lastname@example.org to learn more about this study.
-We would love to have your involvement.
+Our team are currently studying changes over time in speech abilities in individuals with KdVS.
+Please contact the firstname.lastname@example.org

 Phone: (03) 9936 6334